 Pelican at lake Nakuru National Park

-• Activities: Within the park all safaris are conducted by vehicle.
-Around Nakuru are a number of other interesting sights, including the Hyrax Hill Prehistoric Site and the Menengai Crater, an impressive volcanic crater that can be climbed.
+• Activities: All safaris within the park are conducted by vehicle.
+Around Nakuru, you can explore several other interesting sights, including the Hyrax Hill Prehistoric Site and the Menengai Crater, an impressive volcanic formation that can be climbed.

 3. Hell’s Gate National Park